Locally compact space

 In topology and related branches of mathematics, a topological space is called locally compact if, roughly speaking, each small portion of the space looks like a small portion of a compact space.
 More precisely, it is a topological space in which every point has a compact neighborhood.

-In mathematical analysis locally compact spaces that are Hausdorff are of particular interest; they are abbreviated as LCH spaces.
+When locally compact spaces are Hausdorff they are called locally compact Hausdorff, which are of particular interest in mathematical analysis.

 Formal definition

 Let X be a topological space.
 Most commonly X is called locally compact if every point x of X has a compact neighbourhood, i.e., there exists an open set U and a compact set K, such that $x\in U\subseteq K$.

 There are other common definitions: They are all equivalent if X is a Hausdorff space (or preregular).
 But they are not equivalent in general: